danielwu68/amazon-echo-dot-aux-speaker-switch/README.md

 We need to then decide how to power our circuit.
 There are three options to power the circuit - (a) having its own power source, or (b) draw power from the stereo/amplifier or (c) draw power from Echo Dot.

 The option of using a separate power might be the safest.
-As we won't accenditally fried our nice stereo or Echo Dot.
+As we won't accenditally fry our nice stereo or Echo Dot.
 However, it also means it requires one additional wall power outlet and more components to supply/regulate the voltage for the circuit.
 We probably don't want to use the power from stereo/amplifier.
 If we do that, then we cannot turn off the stereo/amplifier.
 Otherwise, the circuit will stop working.
 The conclusion: it is best to use Echo Dot to provide the power.

 With the porwer source decided, we then need to consider what to use as an indicator for switching on/off the internal speaker.
 Most of the stereo or amplifier has a display panel with input indicator.
 We can use that to determine whether or not we need to close the circuit of Echo Dot's mechanical sensor switch.